(Photo courtesy of NetPS Plant Finder)

 Planting & Growing

-Stock will grow to be about 24 inches tall at maturity, with a spread of 18 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 14 inches apart.
-It grows at a fast rate, and tends to be biennial, meaning that it puts on vegetative growth the first year, flowers the second, and then dies.
+Love-In-A-Mist will grow to be about 24 inches tall at maturity, with a spread of 24 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 15 inches apart.
+Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
+This fast-growing annual will normally live for one full growing season, needing replacement the following year.

 This plant does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This species is not originally from North America.

-Stock is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
+Love-In-A-Mist is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
-Be aware that in our climate, this plant may be too tender to survive the winter if left outdoors in a container.
-Contact our store for more information on how to protect it over the winter months.